 The short answer: most insurance plans do not cover compounded GLP-1 medications.
 But that one line hides the part that actually matters for your wallet.
-This guide explains why coverage is rare, when the cash price still beats a brand copay, how an HSA or FSA changes the math, and the exact questions to ask your plan before you decide.
+This guide explains why coverage is rare, what a published all-in cash price includes, how an HSA or FSA changes the math, and the exact questions to ask your plan before you decide.

 Compounded medications are not FDA-approved as final products.
-The active pharmaceutical ingredient is FDA-registered.
+The active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards.
 Compounded medications are prescribed by US-licensed physicians and prepared by state-licensed compounding pharmacies.
 This article is educational and is not medical advice.
 Individual results vary.

 The direct answer, by medication